cassyojr/TruckControl/README.md

 Download or clone the project

-*Note: Make sure that you have the .\SQLEXPRESS on your local machine, or change the "appsettings.json" file on the "Infrastructure" project to point to your SQL Server host.*
+*Note: Make sure that you have the Sql Server installed on your local machine with a database created named 'TruckControlDb' or change the "appsettings.json" file on the project to point to your SQL Server host and database with the correct connection string.*

 Open the project on VS Code or Visual Studio 2019